shalomkerry/shalomkerry.github.io/_posts/2025-03-25-The-Prince-Of-Egypt-Is-Indeed-A-Masterpeice.md

-<iframe width="auto" height="315" src="https://www.youtube.com/embed/fQhcOJHTdb4?si=xRinrhLqEu7_Xo4m" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="700" height="315" src="https://www.youtube.com/embed/fQhcOJHTdb4?si=xRinrhLqEu7_Xo4m" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 We all know the story of Moses, the boy who was meant to be killed by the order of a tyrant king, Pharaoh.
 Fearing that the growing population of the Israelites would one day outnumber and overpower his people, Pharaoh sought to control them—keeping the men as laborers and ordering the killing of the new generation.